Nihil-1/FF8ModdingWiki/FF8/Technical Reference/Battle/ai_info.md

 ### Summary

 This opcode defines a target, it must be used before any opcode that requires a target (like launching an ability).
+If the target is a specific playable character who isn't currently targetable, the character in the slot of the original target -1 will be targeted instead, if the original target was slot 0, the new target will be slot 1 instead.
+Note that the original target will still be targeted by opcodes **_draw_** and **_blowAway_**

 | Opcode | IfritAI name | Size | Short Description |
 |--------|--------------|------|-------------------|